 Of course, if mold is present and if you are concerned about the quality of the bean, the bean should be discarded and we will always replace them at no charge if the beans were purchased from us.

 Here are some images of vanilla beans where the mold has grown substantially and the bean should not be used:

 Vanilla beans that are vanillin rich may show other signs that are "mold-like" but not mold at all, so be cautious when throwing out your beans.
 You don't want to discard a perfectly-healthy bean!
 In fact, the presence of these abnormalities often indicates a high quality vanilla bean.

 One of these occurrences is a vanillin crystal (or vanilla frost) that can form on the outside of the bean.
 Usually white with the appearance of a spider web, this crystal forms from the vanillin's response to temperature changes.
-Here is an image that we found online of an unusually-high formation of vanillin crystals so you can see in detail what it appears like.
-(You will notice that this vanilla bean also has a split tip, which is not unusual) This is a very healthy vanilla bean with vanilla frost and a split end:
+Here is an image that we took of unusually-high formation of vanillin crystals so you can see in detail what it appears like.
+These are very healthy vanilla beans with vanilla frost and crystal formations: